InformaticsMatters/jchem-demo-project/README.md

 # Demo project showing how to use ChemAxon libs from gradle.

-**NOTE**: this does not currently work - trying to establish why not.

 To run this create/edit gradle.properties and add these three properties:

 * cxnMavenUser